 The Government has launched the NHS Test and Trace service, to help contain and reduce the spread of coronavirus.

 Part 1: If you test positive for Covid-19, you will be contacted by the NHS Test and Trace service and asked to share information about who you have been in contact with recently (within 2m distance).

 Part 2: If you are contacted by the NHS Test and Trace service because you have been in close contact with someone who has tested positive for Covid-19, you must self-isolate for 14 days from your last contact with the person who has tested positive.
 You will be contacted by the service either by a phone call, email or text.
 The full guidance on how the Test and Trace service works is available.

-There has been published guidance on the NHS Test and Trace service for various scenarios:
+There is guidance on the NHS Test and Trace service for various scenarios: